 Built in 1859, Southdown Plantation House and Terrebonne Museum include a 19th-century sugar plantation manor home, slave quarters and a gift shop.
 Excellent guided tours teach visitors the history of the home and about its inhabitants.
 The Southdown sugar mill was the last operating mill in Terrebonne Parish, having closed in 1979 and signaling the end of the area’s booming sugar industry.
 Southdown Plantation is also the site of a very popular twice-yearly arts and crafts fair.

-Still in family hands after six generations, Ardoyne Plantation is the largest, most elaborate remaining example of rural Victorian Gothic architecture in Louisiana.
+Still in family hands after six generations, Ardoyne Plantation is the largest remaining example of rural Victorian Gothic architecture in Louisiana.
 It was used as a filming location for several movies and is filled with original furniture, unique antiques and art such as original bird drawings by famous naturalist John James Audubon.

 In downtown Houma, visit the Bayou Terrebonne Waterlife Museum, which examines the area’s dependence on the seafood and water transportation industries, and explores the natural wonders of the wetlands of southeastern Louisiana.

 Near the museum is the Acadian Deportation Cross, a beautiful monument dedicated to the Canadian people who fled to this region of Louisiana.
 A map shows the emigration patterns of Acadians after they were expelled from their native Canada.
 Learning about the history of the Acadians is crucial to understanding how this region was shaped and helps visitors gain a deeper appreciation for the local culture, food and even the accents as they exist today.